 Step 1: Complete a Testing Agreement.

 If your student requires exam accommodations, the notification of accommodations letter will include a link to our Testing Agreement.
-This provides us the information needed to ensure the academic honesty of your exam.
+This provides us the information needed to ensure the academic honesty of your exams and quizzes.
 It takes just a few minutes to complete, and you only need to fill out one per course each semester.

-Students can then request accommodations for individual exams through the DR Student Portal.
+Students can then request accommodations for individual exams and quizzes through the DR Student Portal.
 We ask them to notify us at least seven days before each exam date.
 We’ll email you the student’s confirmed start times and exam locations.